-The Treaties of Greenwich signed, by a Scottish Parliament, racked by division and insecurity, in July 1543 seemed to offer Henry the guarantees he wanted.
-It was the start of the period now known as the “Rough Wooing.”
+In July 1543, a Scottish Parliament, racked by division and insecurity, signed the Treaties of Greenwich which seemed to offer Henry the guarantees he wanted.
+In essence, it was the start of the period now known as the “Rough Wooing.”

 Although the Scottish Parliament had agreed to the marriage many others were bitterly opposed.
-They included Mary’s mother (Mary of Guise) who outwardly appeared to agree to the union while actually working hard against it.
+They included Mary’s mother who outwardly appeared to agree to the union while actually working hard against it.

 She remained there in the charge of Lords Livingstone and Erskine.

-England’s ambassador commented that Mary was crowned, “with such solemnitie as they do use in this country, which is not very costlie.”
+England’s ambassador commented that she was crowned, “with such solemnitie as they do use in this country, which is not very costlie.”

 Treaties of Greenwich repealed

-Unsurprisingly Henry VII was angry and in the May of 1544 an English army arrived at Edinburgh’s port of Leith before moving on to destroy much of the surrounding territory.
+Unsurprisingly the English king was angry and in the May of 1544, an army arrived at Edinburgh’s port of Leith before moving on to destroy much of the surrounding territory.

-Following an overwhelming English victory at the Battle of Pinkie in 1547 Mary was moved to Dumbarton Castle from where she sailed in the August of the following year to France.
+Following an overwhelming English victory at the Battle of Pinkie in 1547, the young queen was moved to Dumbarton Castle from where she sailed in the August of the following year to France.

 Mary and Francois married

-Mary and Francois were married in Notre Dame Cathedral on 24 April 1558.
-On Henri’s death in July 1559 Mary briefly became Queen of France and Queen of Scotland.
+The young couple were married in Notre Dame Cathedral on 24 April 1558.
+On Henri’s death in July 1559, Mary briefly became Queen of France and Queen of Scotland.

-In July 1565 Mary married her cousin Henry Stuart, Lord Darnley.
-It was a poor match with the petulant Darnley implicated in the murder of Mary’s secretary David Rizzio at the Palace of Holyroodhouse.
+In July 1565 she married her cousin Henry Stuart, Lord Darnley.
+It was a poor match with the petulant Darnley implicated in the murder of her secretary David Rizzio at the Palace of Holyroodhouse.
 On 19 June 1566 Mary gave birth to her son and heir James.

-In February 1567 Darnley was murdered, strangled at Kirk-o’ Field near Edinburgh.
-Although never proved there were rumours of Mary’s involvement.
+In February 1567, Darnley was murdered at Kirk-o’ Field near Edinburgh.
+Although never proved there were rumours of the queen’s involvement.

 Battle of Langside

-Although Mary did escape, her supporters were defeated by an army of Protestant lords (Lords of the Congregation) at the Battle of Langside, now part of Glasgow.
+Although the young queen of Scots did escape, her supporters were defeated by an army of Protestant lords (Lords of the Congregation) at the Battle of Langside, now part of Glasgow.

-Mary was frequently linked to Catholic plots against the Protestant Elizabeth but it was after the uncovering of the Babington Plot to murder Elizabeth in 1586 that Mary’s fate was sealed.
+Mary was frequently linked to Catholic plots against the Protestant Elizabeth but it was after the uncovering of the Babington Plot to murder Elizabeth in 1586 that her fate was sealed.